jhogsett/VFIformer-WebUI/README.md

 # Real-ESRGAN Add-On Set Up

-The GIF to MP4 feature uses _Real-ESRGAN_ to clean and optionally upscale frames
+The _GIF to MP4_ feature uses _Real-ESRGAN_ to clean and upscale frames

 1. Get _Real-ESRGAN_ working on your local system
 - See their repo at [https://github.com/xinntao/Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN)